GoTeamEpsilon/OpenEMR-Cloud/chapters/04-VPN-Access.md

 15. Click **Agree** in the center of the screen.
 16. Using a web browser, navigate to **https://&lt;&lt;recently noted ip from step 4&gt;&gt;:943/?src=connect** Note that you will be presented with a untrusted certificate warning, but it is safe to proceed.
 17. Download and follow along with the OpenVPN wizard to install the connector software.

-### Post-install Security Update

-1. In the AWS Management Console, click **EC2** and then click **Instances** in the left pane.
-2. Checkbox the instance with a name similar to the format **Open-EBEn-EDQ2JSVVZGYD** and note the **Private DNS (IPv4)** found in the bottom pane.
-3. Using this IP, SSH into the server.
-If you aren't sure, please review [How do I SSH into Instances](../chapters/05-Administration.md#how-do-i-ssh-into-instances) section.
-4. Run `sudo /opt/elasticbeanstalk/hooks/appdeploy/post/09-post-install-setup-file-deletion.sh` to manually remove public setup files (will be ran automatically when subsequent instances are created by ElasticBeanstalk).